 An extended player for the blues rock fans.

-All tracks played on a Squier Jaguar, except for Butterfly Blues, played on a Squier Jazzmaster.
+All tracks played on a Squier Jaguar, except for Butterfly Blues, played on a Squier Jazzmaster, and Force Of Rabbit, played on a Fender Telecaster.
 Amps: Marshall Origin 50C and Fender Super Champ X2.
 Pedals: Dunlop Fuzz Face and Stone Deaf Fig Fumb.

 Review of Blues For The Red Cow